 Court Positions, Contracts, Mediation and More

-However, other jobs within the legal field are growing.
-The BLS projects employment of paralegals and legal assistants to grow 8 percent from 2014 to 2024, and mediator and conciliator jobs are projected to grow at a rate 9 percent during the same time frame.
+Other jobs within the legal field are also growing.
+The BLS projects employment of paralegals and legal assistants to grow 15percent from 2016 to 2026, which is must faster than average, and mediator and conciliator jobs are projected to grow at a rate of 10 percent during the same time frame.

 Here's a list of positions in the legal industry along with some job descriptions.

 - Case Manager